Gewinum/simple-bank-dotnet/README.md

 - **API Tests**: End-to-end testing of API endpoints
 - **Concurrency Tests**: Testing behavior under concurrent operations

+## Postman Files

+You can find the Postman collection and environment files in the `./Postman` directory.
+For detailed instructions on how to import and use these files, refer to the [Postman Documentation](./Postman/postman.md).

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.